-Medical treatments relating to gender reassignment should be managed and recorded as time off in accordance with the University III-Health and Sickness Absence procedures.
+Medical treatments relating to gender reassignment should be managed and recorded as time off in accordance with the University sickenss absence policy.
 Time off for these purposes should be treated no more or less favourably than time off for illness or other medical appointments.